20 Things You May Not Have Known About Wisconsin

 -

-The first kindergarten classes in the U.S. were held in Watertown in 1856 at the home of a German couple.
+The first-ever kindergarten classes in the U.S. were held in Watertown in 1856 at the home of a German couple.
 Plan your visit to this unique building and step back in time.

 -

 The first-ever ice cream sundae was served in Two Rivers, Wisconsin in 1881.
-Stop in for a sweet treat at the birthplace itself at The Washington House.
+Stop in at the birthplace of this sweet treat at The Washington House & Two Rivers Historical Museum.

 -